When Fleur Head first joined FCB nine years ago, she walked into a B-grade agency with only a fraction of the staff it has today.

 Head says it was one of the most intense pitches she’s ever been involved with, spanning over a year and involving four stages.

-After FCB’s name was penned into the Vodafone ledger, Head says she was felt elation and relief in equal parts.
+After FCB’s name was penned into the Vodafone ledger, Head says she felt elation and relief in equal parts.
 And while she says the agency didn’t celebrate the win as hard as it could have, it was seen as a very important win for everyone involved.

 “Winning the Vodafone account was the culmination of us coming of age as an agency,” she says.